twstokes/herpderp/safari/Installing.md

 ### From a binary
- Download the binary from [here](/safari/HerpDerp.safariextz).
+ Download the binary from [here](/safari/HerpDerp.safariextz) (Thanks to @gggritso for building it).
 Simply double click it to install it into Safari.